Arroz Moro (Cuban Black Beans and Rice)

 I don’t recommend making Arroz Moro ahead of time.
 Like most rice dishes, it’s best eaten right after cooking.

-What to serve with Arroz Moro
+What to serve with Moro Rice

 To keep with the Cuban theme, Grilled Skirt Steak with Chimichurri Sauce is the perfect main dish to serve with this rice recipe.

 Arroz Moro is also an easy side dish for grilled steak, roast chicken, or even salmon.
+I frequently make it as a side dish for dinner instead of plain rice.

 When I served the rice and steak for a dinner party, I added a big salad and fried plantains.